g-w1/blog/_posts/2024-07-14-melbo-ortho.md

 -->

 Qualitatively, it sure does seem that most of the coding vectors (up to the 800s) at least have very similar behaviors.
 But can we quantify this?
 Yes!
-I took the KL-divergence of the probability distribution of the network steered with the $$i$$th vector with respect to the probability distribution of the network steered with the base MELBO vector (at the last token position) and plotted it:
+I took the KL-divergence of the probability distribution of the network steered with the $$i$$th vector with respect to the probability distribution of the network steered with the base MELBO vector (on the bomb prompt at the last token position) and plotted it:

 ![The KL-divergence plot.
 Up until around vector 700, the KL-divergence is very low.
 Then it jumps up.](/blog/assets/kl-div-ortho-coding-plot.png)